-Although the smart device opportunity set is more in its infancy, it does provide a glimpse into the future of tech, as it becomes more compact and integrated into traditional objects.
-For example, Acuity Brands, the largest luminaires company in North America, is using its lights as a base for new technology, integrating sensors capable of measuring CO_2 levels, to tracking the movement of customers within a shop.
-The majority of investment opportunities, however, come from larger businesses which are building out their portfolio of smart devices either through acquisition or internal transformation of their existing products.
+the majority of its components come from adjacent players: from AAC Technologies - who provide the acoustics and haptics - to Broadcom - who supply the modem chips - to Foxconn - who bring everything together to create a finished product.
+These enablers are typically exposed to high levels of customer concentration risk but can provide an alternative exposure to the mobile technology evolution.

+BROADCOM®

+transformation of their existing products.
 For instance, Amazon acquired Ring - a smart doorbell - and Google bought Nest - a smart thermostat - to expand their ecosystems of devices, all connected to their respective smart speakers, Echo and Google Home.
 In the wearable segment, Apple leads the way with its smart watch - a product which goes beyond fitness tracking to provide mobile computing on your wrist.
 However, this segment remains a relatively small portion of their overall business today.

-Alphabet
+amazon

+ScuityBrands

+SAMSUNG

-As the 5G revolution begins, nations are championing their own national businesses in a bid to be the leader in the next wave of connectivity.
-While traditional telecoms are the obvious group set to benefit with the likes of Nokia and Ericsson building out their 5G networks in the US, our opportunity set focuses on the more asset-light enablers.
-With the increased demand for physical telecoms comes the increased need for components from providers of switches such as Cisco, semiconductor producers such as Xilinx, and design, testing, and measurement solutions from Keysight.
+comes the increased need for components from providers of switches such as Cisco, semiconductor producers such as Xilinx, and design, testing, and measurement solutions from Keysight.
 These 5G enablers provide a different pool of investment opportunities in which to gain exposure.

-NEXT GEN CONSUMER Sub Themes: Ecommerce, Everything-as-a-Service, Healthy Living

-With each new generation comes a new wave of opportunities and challenges for consumer-orientated companies.
-The so-called 'Gen Z' consumer - those born between 1996 and 2010 (although definitions differ) - were brought up as America's first generation of true 'digitalnatives', demanding simpler, cheaper, and more sustainable products at their fingertips.
+ARISTA NEXT GEN CONSUMER Sub Themes: Ecommerce, Everything-as-a-Service, Healthy Living With each new generation comes a new wave of opportunities and challenges for consumer-orientated companies.
+The so-called 'Gen Z' consumer - those born between 1996 and 2010 (although definitions differ) - were brought up as America's first generation of true 'digital-natives', demanding simpler, cheaper, and more sustainable products at their fingertips.
 With Gen Z set to make up the largest proportion of the US consumer population, companies must adapt and innovate to offer on-trend products and services, and ultimately stay relevant.
 The newest set of consumers is poised to be the most diverse, forward-thinking generation who care less about brand loyalty and more about convenience.
 Retail is one of the main areas where this changing consumer is bringing about the most disruption.
 Companies such as Inditex (Zara's parent company) are investing in supply chains closer to stores and more automated manufacturing in order to deliver 'fast fashion' (i.e. shorter time intervals between design and sale) to keep up with changing trends.
 Not to mention the threat of ecommerce: consumers want to be able to search, review and purchase goods on whatever device they happen to be using, with easy checkouts and fast delivery.
-This is an area where the ecommerce giants Amazon and ASOS have thrived at the expense of the traditional brick-andmortar retailers.
+This is an area where the ecommerce giants Amazon and ASOS have thrived at the expense of the traditional brick-and-mortar retailers.
 Technology is perhaps the biggest differentiating factor between generations.
 The next generation of consumer - born mobile phone in-hand - demands convenience and speed at their fingertips.
 This has led to the digitalisation of many products and services - 'there's an app for that' - and a new wave of business models termed 'Everything-as-a-Service' (XaaS).
-These businesses do not sell the product itself but charge for usage - a flexible model penetrating industries from accommodation with Airbnb to ridehailing with Uber.
-Finally, while technology may be driving many of the inter-generational transformations, consumers are also becoming increasingly health-conscience.
+These businesses do not sell the product itself but charge for usage - a flexible model penetrating industries from accommodation with Airbnb to ride-hailing with Uber.
+Finally, while technology may be driving many of the intergenerational transformations, consumers are also becoming increasingly health-conscience.
 From consumers targeting more active lifestyles which has led to athleisure wear becoming everyday norms, to more sustainable and healthy diets giving way to more niche plant-based products.
+UNIVERSE STATISTICS